samsuh/2026-journal/README.md

 ## 3/11/26 - Wednesday
 Goals for today:
 - none yet
+- open mic night was fine. low turnout.

 thoughts:
 - why do we create? "the process is for me, the product is for the audience"
 - write down the biggest thing youre grappling with. write a metaphor for that. turn that into the plot of a story. what feelings are underneath it?
   - it's not about creating something never made before. but processing it and expressing it in my own way.

 ## 3/10/26 - Tuesday
 Goals for today: